nushell/nushell.github.io/book/hooks.md

 1. Display prompt and wait for user input
 1. After user typed something and pressed "Enter": Check for `pre_execution` hooks and run them
 1. Parse and evaluate user input
+1. If a command is not found: Run the `command_not_found` hook.
+If it returns a string, show it.
 1. If `display_output` is defined, use it to print command output
 1. Return to 1.